rexIapis/rexIapis/README.md

  pit on the wall ⠀ ⠀ behold as
  the crook ⠀in ⠀the hammock
  plays⠀⠀cruelly with the base
- of ⠀ the ⠀scales, ⠀ ⠀  trailing
+ of ⠀ the ⠀scales, ⠀⠀gagged,
- wrapped ⠀⠀ in ⠀⠀ a ⠀ gasp!
+ bound⠀ and⠀  crafting a tale
+ trailing⠀wrapped⠀in⠀a gasp
 </p>